RedSweatshirt/RedSweatshirt.github.io/_pages/cv.md

 ### [Second Front Systems](https://www.secondfront.com/) [July 2023 - Aug.
 2023]
 #### Data Science Intern
 - Engineered Dash and Plotly dashboards with dynamic filtering and pagination for real-time data visualization.
-- Implemented polynomial regression models for advanced trend analysis and future performance prediction.
+- Implemented regression models for advanced trend analysis and future performance prediction.
 - Developed a data export feature, enabling users to download filtered data as CSV files.
 - Structured the Python codebase for modularity and Docker deployment.